SplitScreen-Me/splitscreenme-www/docs/protoinput.md

 Message filters can be configured in the Message filter tab.
 Message "modifiers" will change the data sent in a Windows message, or selectively block messages, e.g. by only allowing messages that are simulated by Proto Input.
 Additionally you can set blocks on any messages, e.g. on WM_KILLFOCUS to prevent the game losing focus.

-### Scripting with Nucleus Co-Op
+### Handler making with Nucleus Co-op

-In your script, you should always have the lines:
+In your handler, you should always have the lines:

 ```js
 // This can be true or false, whether or not you want to allow raw keyboards/mice to be selected in the Nucleus GUI.
 Doesn't actually affect the hooks being injected or not.